Hlib Bukhal

-Hlib Hennadiyovych Bukhal (Гліб Геннадійович Бухал; born 12 November 1995) is a Ukrainian professional footballer who plays as a centre-back for Armenian Premier League club Van.
+Hlib Hennadiyovych Bukhal (Гліб Геннадійович Бухал; born 12 November 1995) is a Ukrainian professional footballer who plays as a centre-back for Kazakhstan Premier League club Ulytau.

 Career

 Bukhal is a product of the different Kyivan Youth Sportive Schools.

 He spent his early career playing in the Ukrainian Premier League Reserves for Arsenal Kyiv and Metalist Kharkiv, before appearing for Arsenal and Lviv in the Ukrainian Second League.

 He was the member of the Ukraine student football team at the 2017 Summer Universiade in Taipei.
 In January 2022, he moved to Kryvbas Kryvyi Rih in Ukrainian First League.

 In July 2022, Bukhal joined Bulgarian team Hebar Pazardzhik.

 On 16 January 2023, Bukhal joined Polish I liga side Chojniczanka Chojnice on a half-a-year contract, with an option for another year.

 On 1 July 2023, Resovia announced the signing of Bukhal on a two-year deal.

 On 3 September 2025, Bukhal signed for Armenian Premier League side Van.